westerbaan/theses/a-changes.md

 * Added an introductory remark, 116IIIa, to 116IV.

+* Added the interpretation of lambda terms in 120.

 * Attributed Lemma 125IV to Kornell.

 * Added an exercise on preimages and tensors in 125VIIa,b.